Alorse/jsonforms-media-capture/README.md

 The [data schema](src/schema.json) defines the structure of a Task: it contains attributes such as title, description, due date and so on.

 The [corresponding UI schema](src/uischema.json) specifies controls for each property and puts them into a vertical layout that in turn contains two horizontal layouts.

-## Rendering JSON Forms

-JSON Forms is rendered by importing and using the `JsonForms` component and directly handing over the `schema`, `uischema`, `data`, `renderer` and `cell` props.
-We listen to changes in the form via the `onChange` callback.

-## Custom renderers

-Please see [our corresponding tutorial](https://jsonforms.io/docs/tutorial) on how to add custom renderers.